joshashley99-portfolio/SensorCalibration/README.md

 Link to video of operation: https://youtu.be/nr6_XlnM7x0\

-Link to video of operation with HMI screen https://youtu.be/uBXhO8VsRcU
+Link to video of operation with HMI screen: https://youtu.be/uBXhO8VsRcU

 These videos focus on demonstrating the calibration process in action.
 I don’t go in-depth on every piece of logic here — that would take a while — but if you're interested in the full logic and structure behind it, feel free to check out the included PDFs for the project description and ladder logic.
 You could also download the .rss files if you'd like but be aware they may not work properly in environments other than Logix500.